Perfection Scrub for Faces is part of the Oil Cleansing Method.

-Some moisture is needed to safely use this scrub without irritation.
 Apply a small amount of scrub to DAMP skin.
-Splash very warm (never hot) water on your face a few times, Pat a little of the moisture off and apply a small amount of scrub with your fingers.
+Splash very warm (never hot) water, Pat a little of the moisture off and apply a small amount of scrub with your fingers.

 If your skin is completely dry the level of abrasion will be too much and I do not recommend this.
 If your skin is too wet, then the salt and sugar will melt too quickly and you won't get a satisfying scrub action.
 It won't take long to figure out the balance which works for you.

-Gently exfoliate your face and neck, avoid your eyes.
-As you are gently scrubbing, the salts and sugar will melt and the scrubbing action will diminish.
+Gently exfoliate your face and neck.
+As you are gently scrubbing, the salts and sugar will melt and the scrubbing action will diminish. (scroll down to learn how to remove)